-Style presence is the ability of the crewmembers to demonstrate an authentic and uninhibited representation of their styles of dance.
+Style presence is the ability of the crew members to demonstrate an authentic and uninhibited representation of their styles of dance.
 Style presence includes attitude, energy, posture and charisma.
-Clothing and accessories worn should represent and reflect the real character of the style including its evolution with a unique look that sets the crew apart.
-Crewmembers do not have to be dressed identical or similar.
+Crews may wear stylized attire representing their routine's theme but must be cautious it does not lose the fundamental identity, look and presence of street dance and hip hop.
+The overuse of sequins, rhinestones, glitzy, glammy, pageant like or jazz inspired clothing and the wearing of hats and caps other than those traditional to hip hop and street is discouraged.
+Theatrical, cultural, folkloric and traditional costumes, clothing and masks are not typical of street dance and hip hop (e.g., storybook characters, animals and historical time period attire outside of street dance) are not recommended and may result in a deduction.
+Crew members do not have to be dressed identically or similar.
 Individuality of dress is encouraged.
-Crews may wear stylized clothing representing their routine's theme.
-Theatrical costumes and masks are not typical of the urban street/club environments (e.g., storybook characters, animals, Halloween costumes, etc.) and are not recommended.
-When in doubt contact Hip Hop International for clarification (info@hiphopinternational.com).
+When in doubt contact Hip Hop International for clarification. (info@hiphopinternational.com).